srabin1/Guess_Next_Word/README.md

 # 📚 Guess Next Word — LSTM Language Model

 A deep learning project that uses an **LSTM (Long Short-Term Memory)** neural network to predict the **next word** in a sequence of text.
-The repository includes preprocessing scripts, Jupyter experiments, trained models, tokenizer, and a Streamlit app for interactive predictions.
+The repository includes preprocessing scripts, model's script named experiments, trained models, tokenizer, and a Streamlit app for interactive predictions.

 ---